-Yesterday was the 50th anniversary of official National Trials.
+Yesterday was the 50th anniversary of official National Trails.

 Hiking Life posted this …